why learn chinese

 A number of popular character input methods are used throughout China on mobile devices and computers, and they have grown to become the primary way that Chinese texts are created.

-What this means is that you really only need to be able to recognize a Chinese character, in order to type it, rather than learning how to physically draw it through rote memorization.
+What this means is that you really only need to be able to recognize a Chinese character to type it, rather than learn how to physically draw it through rote memorization.

-Chinese is not as hard as you might think, and in fact, technology is making it much easier.
+Chinese is not as hard as you might think, and technology is making it easier and easier.

 The future of the world will likely be shaped by the billion-strong population of China, and it is indeed a hugely useful move to learn to speak to these people and understand their culture.